-Observing the age limit laid down by the Supervisory Board in the bylaws, only persons no more than 70 years of age should usually be proposed for election as a member of the Supervisory Board.
+Observing the age limit laid down by the Supervisory Board in the bylaws, only persons who at the time of election have not yet reached the age of 71 should usually be proposed for election as a member of the Supervisory Board.
 The aim is for the Supervisory Board to have an appropriate structure of experience and age.